AusClimateService/npcp/reports/phase1/phase1_report.md

 ([Australian Bureau of Meteorology 2023](https://dx.doi.org/10.25914/hjqj-0x55), [Evans et al 2020](http://www.bom.gov.au/research/publications/researchreports/BRR-041.pdf), [Jones et al 2009](http://www.bom.gov.au/jshess/docs/2009/jones.pdf)).
+In addition to daily maximum temperature, daily minimum temperature and daily precipitation, the AGCD precipitation weights data were used to mask land areas where the precipitation values are unreliable due to weather station sparsity.
+The weights indicate whether observations (i.e. from weather stations) influenced the analysed value in the AGCD dataset at every grid point and time step.
+In some remote locations such as central Australia, there is little or no influence from observations at most or all time steps.
+For precipitation related metrics we masked all grid points that were not influenced by observations on 90% or more days over the 1960-2019 period.

 The spatial resolution of the datasets ranged from 0.05 degrees of latitude and longitude for AGCD to 0.2 degrees for UQ-DES-CCAM-2015 over the entire landmass of Australia.